Home & Long Term Care Insurance

-Long Term Care Insurance pays when you can no longer care for yourself, that is you are not able to fully do 2 or more of seven “Activities of daily living” which include eating, bathing, dressing, ambulating, transferring, toileting, and continence; Learn more
+Long Term Care Insurance pays for help both in your home and nursing home, when you can no longer care for yourself, that is you are not able to fully do 2 or more of seven “Activities of daily living” which include eating, bathing, dressing, ambulating, transferring, toileting, and continence.

 - If you were unable to fully take care of yourself, that is you had along term care problem, claim or event, what are your plans to deal with the costs, emotional issues and stress on your loved ones?

 - Where will the money to deal with a disability come from to pay for your care and/or assistance?

 - How will this impact your retirement nest egg?